JuliaGeometry/Meshes.jl/README.md

 ## Usage

-The code is being completely refactored to accommodate advanced use cases in geospatial modeling and geostatistics.
+The code is being completely refactored to accommodate advanced use cases.
 Until then, we kindly ask users to read the source code, the test suite, and the docstrings that we are adding as part of this effort.

 ## Contributing